North Carolina Highway 67: Route description

-At an intersection with Wake Forest Road, NC 67 turns to the southwest along the road until intersecting Silas Creek Parkway.
-NC 67 turns to run southwest along Silas Creek Parkway at the intersection.
+The intersection with Wake Forest Road, acts in the form of the "ramp" for the parkway, with NC 67 proceeding to the southwest along the road until intersecting Silas Creek Parkway.
+NC 67 turns to traverse southwest along Silas Creek Parkway at the intersection.
 The particular stretch of Silas Creek Parkway is a four-lane expressway with a speed limit of 45 MPH.
-A partial cloverleaf interchange provides access to Robinhood Road and Silas Creek Parkway begins a turn to the south.
-NC 67 reaches a partial cloverleaf interchange with Country Club Road then a cloverleaf interchange with US 421 (Salem Parkway) 0.6 mi later.
-The highway makes a turn to the southeast and meets US 158 (Stratford Road) at another partial cloverleaf interchange.
-East of US 158, NC 67 passes between Hanes Mall, located to the south of the highway, and Novant Health Forsyth Medical Center, located to the north.
-The roadway then reaches an interchange with Bolton Street, turns to the east and re-enters a residential area of Winston-Salem.
-Heading towards the Forsyth Tech campus, Silas Creek Parkway downgrades from a partial controlled-access highway to a boulevard with adjoining streets intersecting NC 67 at-grade.
-East of Lockland Avenue, the roadway turns to the southeast where it approaches I-40, but begins a gradual return to the east to parallel the Interstate.
-The eastern terminus of NC 67 is located at NC 150 (Peters Creek Parkway) in southern Winston-Salem, which provides access to I-40.
+The folded diamond interchanges are present in the junctions for both Robinhood Road and with Country Club Road.
+Entering into the Hanes Mall district, NC 67 comes to the cloverleaf interchange with US 421 (Salem Parkway) 0.6 mi later.
+The highway makes a turn to the southeast and meets US 158 (Stratford Road) at another folded diamond.
+Continuing southeast, the route becomes the blend of expressway and boulevard standard.
+In this vicinity, Hanes Mall is located to the south of the highway, and Novant Health Forsyth Medical Center is located to the north of the highway.
+The parkway then comes to the interchange with Bolton Street, before the parkway continues to the east and becomes a four-lane boulevard after the intersection with Chelsea Street.
+The route soon comes to the Forsyth Tech campus, where the roadway turns to the southeast, after an intersection with Lockland Avenue.
+The route does a gradual return to the east to parallel Interstate 40.
+The eastern terminus of NC 67 is located at NC 150 (Peters Creek Parkway) in the south outskirts of Downtown Winston-Salem; which gives access to I-40, directly to the south.

 The North Carolina Department of Transportation (NCDOT) measures average daily traffic volumes along many of the roadways it maintains.
 In 2015, average daily traffic volumes along NC 67 varied from 3,100 vehicles per day west of the intersection with Smithtown Road in Yadkin County to 55,000 vehicles per day along Silas Creek Parkway north of the Country Club Road interchange in Forsyth County.
 NC 67 is included within the National Highway System (Note: A network of highways in the United States which serve strategic transportation facilities.), along Silas Creek Parkway between Wake Forest Road and US 421.
 Additionally, NC 67 connects to the National Highway System at I-77 and US 21 east of Jonesville.